 The year 2020 is behind us.
 Now is a good time to review 2020 NJ Bankruptcy filings.
 Bergen County takes the lead with Chapter 7 and Chapter 11 Bankruptcy filings for 2020; but not Chapter 13 Bankruptcy.

-It is interesting to note, Bergen County was the leader for 2019 Chapter 7 and 11 Bankruptcies.
+Bergen County Takes the Lead Again.
+It is interesting to note, Bergen County was the leader for 2019 Chapter 7 and 11 Bankruptcy filings.

 Chapter 7 Bankruptcies: